afifaniks/triagerX/README.md

         --dataset_path ~absolute-path/data/openj9/openj9_bug_data.csv \
         --seed 42
 ```
-_In our experimental setup, we used SLURM to train the models.
-Those scripts can be found under `scripts` directory._
-If `wandb` is used, a valid `WANDB_API_KEY` is required in the environment variable.
+_If `wandb` is used, a valid `WANDB_API_KEY` is required in the environment variable.
 It can be turned off manually from the training script by setting:
 ```python
 log_manager = EpochLogManager(wandb_config=None)
 ```